coq/opam/released/README.md

 # Released repository

-The repository for all the released packages.
+The repository for all released packages.
+This is the recommended default.

+    ```
-    opam repo add coq-released https://coq.inria.fr/opam/released
+    opam repo add rocq-released https://rocq-prover.org/opam/released
+    ```

-If you want to add your package, please do a pull-request to this repository.
+If you want to add your package, please do a pull request to this repository.